scuc/Vantage-XML-Generator/README.md

 ## Project Description

 Vantage, by Telestream, is a Windows-based solution for media transcoding and workflow creation.
-As part of automating the media pipeline, there is a need to automate the archiving of projects and associated files by placing the collective files into a container (.ZIP, .dmg, ,iso, etc) The problem with using Vantage for this task - it's workflows are file-based, a directory cannot trigger a Vantage workflow.
+As part of automating media pipelines, there is a need to archive projects by placing the collection of files into a container (.ZIP, .dmg, .iso, etc) The problem with using Vantage for this task - it's workflows are file-based, a project directory cannot trigger a Vantage workflow.

 This Python script was created out the need to automate the archiving of media projects from within a Vantage workflow.
-These projects exist in the filesystem as a directory with a given number of sub-directories an files.
-In order to place the project into a Vantage watch-folder and trigger a workflow, the Python script must first generate some type of associated file with metadata.
+These projects exist in the filesystem as a directory with any number of sub-directories and files.
+In order to place the project into a Vantage watch-folder and trigger a workflow, the Python script must first generate some type of associated file and metadata.

 The Python script generates an XML document for each project directory in a given 'watch folder'.
 The XML contains two elements `<ProjectName>` and `<ProjectPath>`.
-The creation of the XML file triggers the start of the Vantage workflow.
-The two elements from the XML are used to generate variables inside the Vantage workflow:  `<ProjectName>` translates to the `Project Name` text variable, and `<ProjectPath>` translates to the `Project Path` - text variable.
+The creation of the XML file by the Python script triggers the start of the Vantage workflow.
+The two elements from the XML are used to generate variables inside the Vantage workflow:  `<ProjectName>` translates to the `Project Name` text variable, and `<ProjectPath>` translates to the `Project Path` - path variable.
 The Vantage workflow uses this information to archive the entire contents of Project at the given path.

 ## Prerequisites